cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 #### Create a New User Profile:

-Visit Austin Build + Connect at https://abc.austintexas.gov.
+Visit [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other).
 Click on “Register Now” in the New User field to create an online profile.

 * If you are already have a profile, enter your email and password in the Registered User field.